OOP Concepts in Java11.0

 Static member

-• This can be either a variable or a method, which is defined within a class block, via explicit specification of the static keyword or modifier.
+- This can be either a variable or a method, which is defined within a class block, via explicit specification of the

 Caption: Relationship between Instance members and Static members with respect to the object of a class